-Don't be daunted by the number of different models and the sheer number of specs on show here.
-We've explained everything you need to know to guide you towards the best device for you, no matter what your needs or budget.
+Don’t be put off by the number of different models or the sheer range of specifications on show here: from cheap and cheerful 2-in-1s to heavyweight hybrids, we’ll explain everything you need to know in order to find the very best 2-in-1 hybrid for you no matter what your needs or budget.

 - Best gaming laptop